 Flood Insurance Rate Maps for Pierce County and the Cities of Blackshear, Offerman, and Patterson.
-Data Source: FEMA website, msc.fema.gov.
+Data Source: FEMA website.

-The GMIS Critical Facilities Inventory Database Reports contained in Appendix F show that certain areas of Pierce County and the Cities of Blackshear, Offerman, and Patterson fall within the Flood Hazard Area.
-Complete inventory information is contained at https://www.itos.uga.edu/gema.
+Certain areas of Pierce County and the Cities of Blackshear, Offerman, and Patterson fall within Flood Hazard Areas (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps and Data contained in Appendix A).
+Only one critical facility falls within Flood Zone 3.
 Since the previous plan was completed, no changes have occurred that would affect the community's overall vulnerability to this hazard.